 The rise of social media use has influenced the way companies reach and engage their customers.
 Although traditional approach from offline media can still do the work, but digital campaigns can do wonders, too.

-Here, we have summarize seven creative digital campaigns that were used by FMCG brands to engage with their customers and build better awareness.
+Here, we have summarize 10 creative digital campaigns that were used by FMCG brands to engage with their customers and build better awareness.
+These strategies can serve as inspiration for your own business:

 1. Gain consumer trust through "Life in Our Organization"